melnikkk/grounding-rag-applications-workshop/lab-sheets/7-ui-experience.md

 ### Other Considerations

 One glaring issue with our implementation is the lack of sanitization of our input.
+Sanitization is important for several reasons:

+1. You may have requests outside of your domain that you don't want to action.
+For example, someone asking Oscar to generate code for a React component instead of using ChatGPT.
+2. Other types of inappropriate, dangerous or forbidden requests.
+3. Requests that may violate application usage policies.
+4. Attempts to extract sensitive information using approaches such as prompt injection attacks.

+There are other practices and tools available, outside of the scope of this workshop, that can help you.
+Check out [this piece from Elastic Security Labs](https://www.elastic.co/security-labs/embedding-security-in-llm-workflows) and open source tools such as [LLM-Guard](https://github.com/protectai/llm-guard), [LangKit](https://github.com/whylabs/langkit/tree/main) and [Open-Prompt Injection](https://github.com/liu00222/Open-Prompt-Injection).

 ## Expected Result